citrix/citrix-daas-rest-go/globalappconfiguration/docs/SettingsRecordModel.md

 `func (o *SettingsRecordModel) HasSettingsChannel() bool`

 HasSettingsChannel returns a boolean if a field has been set.

+### GetSettingsProfile

+`func (o *SettingsRecordModel) GetSettingsProfile() SettingsProfile`

+GetSettingsProfile returns the SettingsProfile field if non-nil, zero value otherwise.

+### GetSettingsProfileOk

+`func (o *SettingsRecordModel) GetSettingsProfileOk() (*SettingsProfile, bool)`

+GetSettingsProfileOk returns a tuple with the SettingsProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSettingsProfile

+`func (o *SettingsRecordModel) SetSettingsProfile(v SettingsProfile)`

+SetSettingsProfile sets SettingsProfile field to given value.

+### HasSettingsProfile

+`func (o *SettingsRecordModel) HasSettingsProfile() bool`

+HasSettingsProfile returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)